Culture of Texas

+“Music of the Plains” (mural study, Kilgore, Texas, 1939) by Xavier Gonzalez.

-The culture of Texas is shaped by significant migration from the American North and The West, and differs from its eastern neighbors in the Deep South.
-It is considered diverse,encompassing many different subcultures.
-It includes regional and cultural influences from the German Texans, Tejanos, Cajuns, Irish, African American, and White Anglo-Southern communities established before the republic era and statehood.
+The culture of Texas has been influenced by migration from the American North and West, differing from that of its eastern neighbors in the Deep South.
+It encompasses many different subcultures as well as regional and cultural influences from the German Texans, Tejanos, Cajuns, Irish, African American, Indigenous and White Anglo-Southern communities established before the republic era and statehood.

 The "Lone Star" Belle, postcard, around 1908.

-Texas is divided into five major regions; East Texas, Central Texas, North Texas, South Texas, and West Texas.
+Texas is divided into five major regions: East Texas, Central Texas, North Texas, South Texas, and West Texas.
 These regions are defined by urban centers and varying cultural characteristics.
-The Texas Triangle, formed by Houston, Dallas-Fort Worth and San Antonio, is an interstate corridor between the three major Texan cities closest to the geographic center, each representing distinct cultural areas.
+The Texas Triangle, formed by Houston, Dallas-Fort Worth, and San Antonio, is an interstate corridor between the three major Texan cities closest to the geographic center.

-Texas is bordered by the western prairies, the Deep South, and Mexico, incorporating Hispanic, African and Anglo traditions.
-Texas also includes communities with origins in Germany, Czechoslovakia, Poland, Mexico, Southern African American and White Southern populations, as well as Native Americans.
-Texas is placed in the Southern United States by the United States Census Bureau.
+Texas' location between the western prairies, the Deep South, and Mexico has contributed to the blend of Hispanic, African, and Anglo traditions.
+Texas also includes communities with origins in Germany, Czechoslovakia, Poland, Mexico, Southern Africa, White Southern, and Native American populations.
+The United States Census Bureau places Texas in the Southern United States.

 Agriculture

-Texas has the most farms and the highest acreage in the United States.
-The state is ranked for revenue generated from total livestock and livestock products.
-It is ranked for total agricultural revenue, behind California.
+Texas has the most farms and farm acreage in the United States.
+The state is ranked first in revenue generated from total livestock and livestock products.
+It is ranked second in total agricultural revenue, behind California.
 At $7.4 billion, or 56.7 percent of Texas's annual agricultural cash receipts, beef cattle production represents the largest single segment of Texan agriculture.
 This is followed by cotton at $1.9 billion (14.6 percent), greenhouse/nursery at $1.5 billion (11.4 percent), broiler chickens at $1.3 billion (10 percent), and dairy products at $947 million (7.3 percent).

 Texas produces the most cattle, horses, sheep, goats, wool, mohair, and hay in the United States.
-The state also produces the most cotton in the United States, which is the number one crop grown in the state in terms of value.
 The state also grows significant amounts of cereal crops and produce.

 Ranch and cowboy culture

-Texas holds a strong ranching tradition which has had significant influence on American cowboy culture, particularly in rodeo.
-The state is strongly associated with the image of the cowboy shown in westerns and in country music, for which it is known for both nationally and internationally.
-The state's numerous oil tycoons are also a popular topic in pop culture, seen in media such as the TV series Dallas.
+Texas's ranching tradition has significantly shaped American cowboy culture, especially in rodeo.
+The state is often associated with an image of a cowboy, shown in westerns, and connected to country music, for which Texas is known nationally and internationally.
+The state's natural resource production and numerous oil tycoons are a popular topic in pop culture, and appear in media such as the TV series Dallas.